-10 Ways to Stay in the Light this Holiday Season
+10 Ways to Stay in the Light

 The Holiday Season is upon us!
 If you’re like most people, you’re feeling a host of emotions about this fact.
 These emotions may range from joy and excitement about the thought of celebrating with family and friends, to stress and apprehension about the thought of celebrating with family and friends!
 Yes, we’ve all been there.
 This year, we thought we’d share our list of ten spiritually inspired ways to stay calm, grounded, and “in the light,” as you take in all that is wondrous about this special time of year:

 - Keep things simple.
 Don’t have all your holiday shopping done?
 Can’t afford that fancy gift for your loved one?
 Don’t worry.
 Remember that the holiday season is about celebrating each other and not about the gifts under the tree.
 Try to find happiness in the little things.

 - Take time for yourself.
 You can’t enjoy the beauty of the season if you’ve got too much on your mind, or if you’re exhausted.
 Start each day with a short meditation to help find your calm center and clear your thoughts.
 Want to learn to meditate?
 The holidays are a great time to start!

 - Spread joy in abundance.
 The holidays are about sharing the joys of being alive and of being loved.
 Don’t wait for joy to come to you.
 Find it in yourself through meditation and spread this joy to others.
 Joy, when given away, comes back in abundance.

 - Be present with your loved ones.
 The season is meant for celebrating the gift of love that surrounds us.
 The best present you can give your loved ones is to BE present.
 So, minimize your distractions over the holidays.
 Turn off that cell phone and your instant messages and lean on your meditation practice to help you be present in the here and now.
 Give your loved ones the gift of your attention.